4Kids Entertainment: 2005–2010: Further expansion and financial failings

 On October 2, 2007, Warner Bros. and CBS announced that the Kids' WB programming block on their co-owned network, The CW, would be ending in 2008, and no longer be marketed and produced in-house, due to factors including cable competition.
 Rights for the five-hour Saturday morning block were bought by 4Kids, and they began to program the time with their own programming (mixed in with three former Kids' WB originals) in September 2008.
 Because of this additional deal, 4Kids provided programming for both The CW and Fox in the 2008–09 season giving 4Kids nine hours of combined children's programming on two broadcast networks, as 4KidsTV ran until December 27, 2008.
 The new block, The CW4Kids, started May 24, 2008.
-The CW4Kids was renamed to Toonzai starting on August 14, 2010, featuring Magical Do-Re-Mi!, Cubix: Robots for Everyone, Dinosaur King, Yu-Gi-Oh!, Yu-Gi-Oh!
+The CW4Kids was renamed to Toonzai starting on August 14, 2010, featuring Magical DoReMi, Cubix: Robots for Everyone, Dinosaur King, Yu-Gi-Oh!, Yu-Gi-Oh!
 5D's, Sonic X and Dragon Ball Z Kai.
 Even though 4Kids TV was discontinued as it was online only, this programming block continued to use the CW4Kids name, to reflect to the network it airs on.
 4Kids also indicated that it retained Yu-Gi-Oh! and Sonic X in its lineup.
 In addition to that, Toonzai also aired Dragon Ball Z Kai.
 The Toonzai block ended on August 18, 2012.
 A week later, the block was replaced by Vortexx, which ran as a final Saturday morning cartoon block on The CW from August 25, 2012, to September 27, 2014, before being replaced by One Magnificent Morning on October 4, 2014.

 On November 10, 2008, 4Kids Entertainment announced that it would exit its contract with Fox and terminate its Fox programming block by the end of 2008.
 The final broadcast of 4Kids TV on Fox was on December 27, 2008.

-On December 17, 2008, 4Kids Entertainment announced that it is laying off about 15% of its workforce due to the worsening economic environment, and financial situation at the company.
+On December 17, 2008, 4Kids Entertainment announced that it was laying off about 15% of its workforce due to the 2008 financial crisis.